goethe-tcs/tcs.uni-frankfurt.de/content/projects/process.md

 3. **Main work phase (9 weeks).** Write and polish your implementation, perform and analyze your algorithmic experiments, carefully write and polish your proofs, write your thesis, and polish and re-polish your writing (see our [Writing Advice](#writing-advice) below).
 4. **Submit your work.**
    - Submit your thesis to the [examination office](https://www.uni-frankfurt.de/103337868) according to their official rules.
-   - Submit your thesis as a PDF to the TCS group (**Important:** Remove all personal information, such as date of birth or *Matrikelnummer*, and name the file `Firstname Lastname - Bachelors Thesis.pdf`).
+   - Submit the following files to the TCS group:
+     - `Firstname Lastname - Bachelors Thesis.pdf`: The PDF file of your thesis.
+In this version, please remove all personal information, such as your date of birth or *Matrikelnummer*.
-   - Submit the signed usage permission form to the TCS group, indicating whether we are allowed to redistribute your thesis for the benefit of future students.
+     - `Firstname Lastname - Usage Permission.pdf`: The PDF file of the signed usage permission form, indicating whether and how we are allowed to redistribute your thesis for the benefit of future students.
+(You can also submit this as a physical document.)
-   - (If applicable) Submit all of your code as a `.zip` file to the TCS group (name it `Firstname Lastname - Source Code.zip`).
+     - `Firstname Lastname - Source Code.zip`: If applicable, gather all program source code in a `.zip` file.
 Make sure the `.zip` file contains only the source files and not the `.git` directory or any compiled files.
-Make sure to include a file called `LICENSE`, for example, the [MIT License](https://choosealicense.com/licenses/mit/)
+Make sure to include a file called `LICENSE` to ensure that future students are allowed to build on your work.
+We strongly recommend you use the [MIT License](https://choosealicense.com/licenses/mit/).
+Also make sure to include some documentation (typically in a `README` file) that explains how to compile and run your code.
+(Note: This `.zip` file is required for archival purposes, even in case your thesis already includes a link to a public git repository.)
 5. **Give a talk on your thesis.** Around two weeks after submitting the thesis, you will give a talk (typically 25 minutes for the talk + 5 minutes for discussion).
 6. **Grading.** Your thesis will be graded according to our [Grading Criteria](https://tcs.uni-frankfurt.de/projects/grading/).
 A common failure mode that may lead to worse grades is to spend too little time on polishing the text and figures in your thesis.